-The Chase card_name, one of our top recommended cards for those looking to travel free by using Chase Ultimate Rewards® points, allows you to bonus_miles_full.
-And even better, THIS BONUS is currently the HIGHEST bonus available for Chase Ultimate Rewards® points.
+The Chase Ink Business Preferred, one of my top recommended cards for those looking to travel free by using Chase Ultimate Rewards® points, allows you to bonus_miles_full.

 Thanks for using my affiliate links within this post to apply for any travel cards to help support my small business.
 I greatly appreciate it!